Emergent geometry and duality in the carbon nucleus

 {\em Introduction:}~The physics of the $^{12}$C nucleus is a fascinating subject with a long and fabled history \cite{Hoyle:1954zz,Cook:1957zz}, and recent groundbreaking experimental results have provided hints of new states with exotic structures \cite{Freer:2007zz,Freer:2009zz,Chernykh:2010zu,Itoh:2011zz,Freer:2011zza,Zimmerman:2013cxa,Marin-Lambarri:2014zxa,Smith:2020nkz,Bishop:2020sqi,Kuhlwein:2021zks,Li:2022syy}.
 However, the underlying structures of several nuclear states of $^{12}$C remain without a consensus of agreement, and answers to such questions would provide deep insights into the emergent correlations relevant to nuclear binding and the panoply of possible structures that may appear in other nuclear systems.
 The most famous example is the case of the so-called Hoyle state, and its hypothetical rotational band partners.
 The Hoyle state is a narrow resonance, whose close proximity to the energy threshold for three alpha particles greatly enhances the reaction rate of the triple-alpha process, which is key to the production of carbon in evolved, helium-burning stars \cite{Freer:2014qoa,Freer:2017gip}.
-Much progress has been made in understanding the spectrum of $^{12}$C including the Hoyle state, in theoretical studies using the no-core shell model \cite{Navratil:2007we,LENPIC:2018ewt}, symmetry-adapted no-core shell model \cite{Dreyfuss:2012us}, shell model \cite{Yuan:2012zz}, quantum Monte Carlo simulations (QMC) \cite{Carlson:2014vla}, replica exchange MC (RXMC) \cite{Ichikawa:2021zup}, antisymmetrized molecular dynamics (AMD) \cite{Kanada-Enyo:2006rjf,Kanada-Enyo:2015vwc}, fermion molecular dynamics (FMD) \cite{Chernykh:2007zz}, density functional theory \cite{Ebran:2014pda,Zhao:2014vfa}, Bose-Einstein condensate (BEC) wave functions \cite{Tohsaki:2001an,Funaki:2003af,Funaki:2004xe}, alpha cluster models (ACM) \cite{Chernykh:2007zz}, and nuclear lattice effective field theory (NLEFT) \cite{Epelbaum:2011md,Epelbaum:2012qn}.
+Much progress has been made in understanding the spectrum of $^{12}$C including the Hoyle state, in theoretical studies using the no-core shell model \cite{Navratil:2007we,LENPIC:2018ewt}, symmetry-adapted no-core shell model \cite{Dreyfuss:2012us}, shell model \cite{Yuan:2012zz}, quantum Monte Carlo simulations (QMC) \cite{Carlson:2014vla}, replica exchange MC (RXMC) \cite{Ichikawa:2021zup}, antisymmetrized molecular dynamics (AMD) \cite{Kanada-Enyo:2006rjf,Kanada-Enyo:2015vwc}, fermion molecular dynamics (FMD) \cite{Chernykh:2007zz}, density functional theory \cite{Ebran:2014pda,Zhao:2014vfa,Ren:2018mbi}, Bose-Einstein condensate (BEC) wave functions \cite{Tohsaki:2001an,Funaki:2003af,Funaki:2004xe}, alpha cluster models (ACM) \cite{Chernykh:2007zz}, and nuclear lattice effective field theory (NLEFT) \cite{Epelbaum:2011md,Epelbaum:2012qn}.
 There are two main impediments to reaching definitive conclusions about the structure of the low-lying $^{12}$C states.
-The first is the computational difficulty of incorporating the very large set of all possible multi-particle quantum correlations.
-The second is the lack of a convenient model-independent definition for the intrinsic structure of the twelve-particle wave function.
+The first is the inability to perform calculations that can handle strong multi-particle correlations.
+The second is the inability to measure the detailed spatial correlations required to determine the intrinsic structure of the twelve-particle wave function.
 In this work we address both problems.
-We perform unconstrained lattice Monte Carlo simulations using the framework of NLEFT \cite{Lee:2008fa,Lahde:2019npb}, exploring all possible multi-particle quantum correlations.
+We perform unconstrained lattice Monte Carlo simulations using the framework of NLEFT \cite{Lee:2008fa,Lahde:2019npb}, including all possible multi-particle quantum correlations.
 From these simulations, we determine the full twelve-particle correlations and use a model-independent tomographic projection to determine the intrinsic three-dimensional structure of each nuclear state.